Red and White Cabinet: Third reshuffle

 On 17 September, the president appointed the replacements for the Coordinating Minister for Political and Security Affairs and the Minister of Youth and Sports, replaced the Chief of Presidential Staff, the Head of Presidential Communication Office, the Deputy Heads of National Nutrition Agency, and three deputy ministers.
 The president also appointed the Police Commissioner General (Ret.)
 Ahmad Dofiri as the Special Advisor of the President for Security and Public Order and Police Reform.

 Notably, Erick Thohir, which was the Minister of State-Owned Enterprises, was dismissed from that position and appointed as the new Minister of Youth and Sports.
 Dony Oskaria was appointed as acting Minister of State-Owned Enterprises on 19 September.

+Fourth reshuffle

+On 27 April 2026, the president appointed the replacements for the Ministry of Environment, Deputy Coordinating Minister for Food Affairs, Chief of Presidential Staff, and Head of Government Communications Agency.

+Fifth reshuffle

+The president appointed Suahasil Nazara as the new Minister of Finance on 14 September.
+He was previously one of the deputy ministers of finance.

 Replacements outside of reshuffle

 The House of Representatives (DPR) ratified the fourth revision of the Law on State-Owned Enterprise on 2 October 2025.
 The Ministry of State-Owned Enterprises is dissolved and replaced with the ministerial-level State-Owned Enterprise Management Agency.
 Its leader is to be appointed by the President.
 Consequently, the positions of Minister and Deputy Minister of State-Owned Enterprises were automatically abolished.

 On 8 October 2025, Prabowo inaugurated two additional deputy ministers, Akhmad Wiyagud as Deputy Minister of Home Affairs and Benjamin Paulus Octavianus as Deputy Minister of Health.
 The president also appointed the Head and Deputy Heads of the new State-Owned Enterprise Management Agency.

+On February 5, 2026, Juda Agung was appointed as Deputy Minister of Finance, replacing Thomas Djiwandono who was elected as Deputy Governor of Bank Indonesia.